To enjoy the full Mail & Guardian online experience: please upgrade your browser

-More than 800 of Cope's Mbhazima Shilowa's supporters will join the United Democratic Movement, its leader Bantu Holomisa has announced.
+More than 800 of Cope's Mbhazima Shilowa's supporters will join the United Democratic Party.
+(Lisa Skinner)

 The United Democratic Party will receive more than 800 of Cope's Mbhazima Shilowa's supporters, its leader Bantu Holomisa announced on Monday.